Lifecycle Stage and Lead Management in HubSpot and Salesforce

 Once stages are defined, routing becomes solvable.
 Most teams get this backwards, they build routing rules on top of stages that don't mean anything, which just moves bad data around faster.

-Routing should reflect your go-to-market model.
+Routing should reflect the go-to-market model.
 Named accounts route by account ownership.
 Geographic or firmographic segmentation routes by territory.
 Pooled models can use round-robin, but even then, SLAs must be attached.

 The non-negotiable elements of any routing system: